-No. Name Description 1 Level-1 navigation bar The navigation bars and tab pages display the function menu of the 2 Level-2 navigation bar switch.
-When you select a function in navigation bar, the 3 Tab page area configuration of the function appears in the configuration area.
+Level-1 navigation bar Level-2 navigation bar The navigation bars and tab pages display the function menu of the switch.
+When you select a function in navigation bar, the configuration of the function appears in the configuration area.
+No. Name Description Level-2 navigation bar switch.
+When you select a function in navigation bar, the configuration of the function appears in the configuration area.
+Tab page area 0 Level-1 navigation bar The navigation hars and tab pages display the function menu of the Tab page area 2 Level-2 navigation bar switch.
+When you select a function in navigation bar, the Configuration area.
+This area enables you to view and modify configuration 3 Tab page area configuration of the function appears in the configuration area.
+Configuration area miss area enables you to view and modify configuration.
 4 Configuration area This area enables you to view and modify configuration.